ManageIQ/manageiq.org/site/_posts/2021-08-23-announcing_morphy_approach.md

 We are working on the Morphy release (named after [Paul Morphy](https://en.wikipedia.org/wiki/Paul_Morphy)).
 This entails creating `morphy` branches to build from.
 Instead of basing these branches off of `master` (as is usually the case), we will be basing the `morphy` branches off of `lasker` - with the sole exception being new provider repos that have not been released before (thus they do not have a `lasker` branch, but currently only a `master` branch).

 As we work towards creating the Morphy branches leading to a release, we needed to come up with a name for the N release - and that will be named after [Miguel Najdorf](https://en.wikipedia.org/wiki/Miguel_Najdorf).
-We will adjust our roadmap (http://manageiq.org/roadmap) accordingly to reflect what gets into Morphy vs Najdorf releases.
+We will adjust the [ManageIQ roadmap](http://manageiq.org/roadmap) accordingly to reflect what gets into Morphy vs Najdorf releases.

 Some of the rules we are following for this release are that we will *not* add any SQL Schema migrations and that we will only include those features which we think are low risk and provide value to the community.